Passing the Hash with Remote Desktop

 Inadvertently however, this new security feature actually enabled the use of a password hash for RDP authentication purposes, thereby giving many pentesters once again a reason to smile.
 To add to the validity of the research by Mark, the FreeRDP project has added native support for Pass-the-Hash authentication to the FreeRDP package, which is now in Kali repos.
 To enjoy this new feature, simply install freerdp-x11.

-apt-get install freerdp-x11
+apt-get update apt-get install freerdp-x11

 The new xfreerdp executable supports the “/pth” flag as shown below using our “offsec” domain user and the “password” hash.